vagrantsn/react-native-detox/README.md

 ## Issues I had when setting up Detox environment

+### OpenJDK 8

+Detox + Expo currently depende on Java 1.8 or OpenJDK 8

+### Use an open source emulator

+Follow the instructions for installing as per [Detox documentation](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#android-aosp-emulators)

 ### Error while dexing

 Solved by limiting gradlew tasks to the app project, by adding `app` prefix to `build` command on `.detoxrc.json`: